Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Send_messages_protocols.md

 title: "Sending  messages "
 linkTitle: "Sending messages"
 weight: 230
---- This topic describes the concepts related to sending messages using PeSIT and Transfer CFT profiles.
+---This topic describes the concepts related to sending messages using PeSIT and Transfer CFT profiles.

 - Send free message as a new transfer: SEND TYPE=MESSAGE (for PeSIT and SFTP (only CFT/CFT) protocols)